joanroig/pccomponentes-bot/README.md

     $ cd pcalerts
     $ yarn

-## Configure app
+## Configure bot

 Open the `config.json` file, then edit it with your settings.
+Use the files in the `examples` folder as a reference.

 Open the `.env` file in the root folder, change the BOT_TOKEN and CHAT_ID strings to connect your Telegram account:

 - The BOT_TOKEN is provided by https://t.me/botfather, more info here: https://core.telegram.org/bots/api
 - The CHAT_ID is provided after starting a chat with the Telegram bot.

-If using the Purchase branch, also add those strings in the .env file with your account:
+If you enable the purchase mode, add those strings in the .env file with your account credentials:

     PCC_USER=username@mail.com
     PCC_PASS=userpassword